×

 5. Lent

-Lent is the name for the period of approximately 40 days before Easter.
+Lent is the name for the period starting approximately 40 days before Easter.
 During Lent, many Christians do special activities to prepare for Easter.
 People often give up (stop eating) specific foods for this period, and there may be activities in churches during Lent, also.

 Example: